 4. Doogee S90

-Doogee's S90 is one of the most interesting rugged phones on the market today.
-It matches the Ulefone Armor 6 below on durability and core specs, but adds into the mix a modular design that lets you clip on accessories including an extra battery pack, a night-vision camera, a walkie-talkie and a gamepad.
-Coming later is a 5G mod, which will make this the first 5G rugged phone (see more 5G phones coming soon).
+The older S90 matches the Ulefone Armor 6 below on durability and core specs, but adds into the mix a modular design that lets you clip on accessories including an extra battery pack, a night-vision camera, a walkie-talkie and a gamepad.

 If you want these mods you'll need to be careful which version of the Doogee S90 or S95 you purchase.
-You can buy the phone on its own is £299.99 at Amazon, which means it is now cheaper than the Ulefone in third position.
-You can add the battery mod for £315.99, or get the Super Bundle for £399.99.
+You can buy the phone on its own, for example, or get the S90 Super Bundle for £399.99.
 The latter looks to include all the mods, although our review sample did not come with the gamepad, so double-check to be sure.

 Battery life is a highlight of this phone even without the extra mod, with 5,050mAh as standard and an additional 5,000mAh available through the mod.
 Two days of power should be a given, not a dream.
 You can charge the phone over USB-C or wirelessly, both at 10W, but to also charge the mod you'll need to plug it in.